 Copper plate engravings were used almost exclusively for early commercial printing and later chromolithographs gave color to the trade card.
 Although many may think that these trade cards were printed on the large printing press, like newspapers, a small hand press or "card" presses made the job faster and cheaper.
 This made the trade card affordable to not only the prosperous business owner but also to the small business owner.
 One of the earliest job printers was Samuel Dickinson who is best known for his printing of the Boston Almanac.
 The visual composition of the decorative lettering and diminuative illustrations made trade cards a great investment for rising businesses.

 The collection at AAS includes many examples of early trade cards from Paul Revere, James Turner, and Nathaniel Dearborn; but also some from less well-known names such as D.L.
 Glover and W.G.
 Mason.
-The Society holds 11,000 trade cards ranging in date from 1749 through 1900.
+The Society holds over 15,000 trade cards ranging in date from 1749 through 1900.

 Approximately half of the trade cards in the collection are also digitally available in Readex's American Broadsides and Ephemera, Series I under "advertising cards."
 This resource is available onsite at AAS and via subscription from Readex.

 - Ephemera Journal, 1987: Vol. 1

 - Rickards, Maurice, Michael Twyman ed.
 Encyclopedia of Ephemera, London: The British Library, 2000.

 - Landauer, Bella C. Early American Trade Cards, New York: W.E.
 Rudge, 1927.